Click the character to replay. Press Try drawing to write it yourself.

 N 名词 míngcí

-特 tè (special; particular) + 长 cháng (strength; advantage — the area where one "goes long"). 你有什么特长?"What are your special skills?" — a standard job interview question. 特长生 = a student admitted on the basis of a special talent (music, sports, art) rather than exam scores alone.
+特 tè (special; particular) + 长 cháng (strength; advantage, the area where one "goes long"). 你有什么特长?
+"What are your special skills?" is the standard job interview form. 特长生 = a student admitted on the basis of a special talent (music, sports, art) rather than exam scores alone.

 她的特长是唱歌,从小就开始学了。